-A 2007 comedy/drama film, directed by Craig Gillespie and starring Ryan Gosling.
+A 2007 American comedy/drama film, directed by Craig Gillespie.

-After taking Bianca and Lars to see the family doctor/psychologist, Gus and Karin are told that, for whatever reason, Lars has convinced himself that Bianca is alive.
-Trying to tell him otherwise would only hurt his already fragile mental condition.
+After taking Bianca and Lars to see the family doctor/psychologist Dagmar (Patricia Clarkson), she tells Gus and Karin that, for whatever reason, Lars has convinced himself that Bianca is alive and trying to tell him otherwise would only hurt his already fragile mental condition.
 So they, and the rest of their small town, all agree to play along with the illusion simply to make Lars feel at home with his new love.

 This film provides examples of: